iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___2.2.0/report.md

 > The app keeps asking me to restart my phone.
 I have done so at least five times now.
 That notification is very annoying.<br> :date: __2020-12-28 21:48:46__

-> Ok not great<br> :date: __2020-11-19 22:23:04__

-> As others have said, it's like the federal government app but worse.
-They should just make both available to Albertans and let us decide.
-My choice would be easy.<br> :date: __2020-11-11 23:44:19__

 #### 1-star reviews